Posting a silly minor achievement on Facebook makes us feel that we are successful. We made it.

 Because you are not there yet.

-PS: There’s a difference between announcing/sharing/marketing your art or brand or product than bragging silly achievements.
-So don’t misinterpret.
+PS: There’s a difference between announcing/sharing/marketing your art or brand or product than bragging about silly achievements.

 Sure, our minor achievements may fuel us to keep grinding.
-But I do believe that there’s no need to brag about them.
+But there’s no need to brag about them.